 The first and foremost is the "de-grouping charge" which may rear its head for up to six years following the conclusion of the intra-group transaction.

-The de-grouping charge provides that if the transferor (i.e. the company relinquishing the asset) and the transferee (i.e. the recipient of the asset) companies cease to form part of the same group within 6 years of the conclusion of the intra-group transaction, then any deferred tax benefit obtained from the transaction is triggered in the hands of the transferee.
+The de-grouping charge provides that if the transferor (i.e. the company relinquishing the asset) and the transferee (i.e. the recipient of the asset) companies cease to form part of the same group within 6 years of the conclusion of the intra-group transaction, then any deferred tax benefit obtained from the transferee.